10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 When reading my Amlodipine & Quinapril blood pressure tablets' pamphlets I found that both drugs caused fatigue side-effect, disguised with euphemisms like: "feeling very tired".
 Atorvastatin & Clopidogrel drugs for my cholesterol & platelet management respectively could also cause fatigue.
 Neither my GP, nor pharmacist, nor hospital staff informed me that all my scripted drugs could cause fatigue!

 Meanwhile, a Timaru outpatient physiotherapist contacted us wanting to come to our home!
 No thanks!
-After an appointment at her Timaru physio-gym / office, she emailed me some physio-exercises.
+After an appointment at her Timaru physio-gym / office, she emailed me some physio-exercises designed to strengthen my mid core & hips.
+I'd learned that conventional physio guff 50 years prior during movement classes at Natal Uni, Durban.
+Martha Graham type movement exercises.
 Thanks, but no thanks!
-Some of her video-exercises were dangerous so soon after my neck surgery: Lying on my back, raising my hips, moving my legs increased pounding blood-flow in my neck!
+Some video-exercises were harmful so soon after my neck surgery: Lying on my back, raising my hips, moving my legs increased pounding blood-flow in my neck!
 I loathed gyms of any description, reminded me of school PT.
 Exercise fatigue was incompatible with my brain fatigue caused by TIA.
-If I exercised, I would waste my limited energy needed for everyday activities like housework, gardening, walking.
+Physio exercises would waste my limited energy needed for everyday activities like housework, gardening, walking.
 During 2 hospital stints I was fatigued by bossy physios.
 They needed me more than I needed them.

-My own rehab was domestic chores, gardening, walking, word puzzles, reading, watching TV, Netflix, blogging, Patience, driving.
+My own unconventional rehab was domestic chores, gardening, walking, word puzzles, reading, watching TV, Netflix, blogging, Patience, driving.
 Leah gave me hand-eye coordination puzzles to do.
 She was Resource Teacher Literacy, South Canterbury.
 She knew a local physiotherapist if I needed to consult.
-My home activities & my brain plasticity did most of my brain & limb repair work, not gym exercises.
+My home activities & my neuroplasticity did most of my brain & limb repair work, not gym exercises.

 For 2 sleep-disturbed nights I had Restless Leg Syndrome as I was seated too long writing this blog post.
 I solved my RLS by a late night walk.